ComfyUI-Community/Node_Dictionary/README.md

 # Installation

-The easiest way to install Node Dictionary is to install to ComfyUI Portable, then simply extract this archive to your base directory where your `run_nvidia_gpu.bat` and `run_cpu.bat` files.
+The easiest way to install Node Dictionary is to install to ComfyUI Portable, then simply [downlaod and extract this archive](https://drive.google.com/file/d/1MiBKIu9jHD9rjrBgCjDCSMcCzuFrpT-Q/view?usp=sharing) to your base directory where your `run_nvidia_gpu.bat` and `run_cpu.bat` files.
 Then launch `run_comfy_dictionary.bat` to start the Node Dictionary server.

 ## Manual installation